One island. Thirty years. A forgotten war finally remembered.

 WHY NOW?

-Onoda's thirty year war sparks interest, even decades after he surrendered.
-His story is repeatedly shared, and retold.
-Just recently a French-Japanese-German-Belgian-Italian-Cambodian co-production titled 10,000 Nights In The Jungle opened Un Certain Regard at Cannes.
-As interest in Onoda’s story grows, I am compelled to make Searching for Onoda the antidote to the glorification of war; to instead gives a voice to those who have never before been asked to tell their story.
+Onoda’s story continues to fascinate audiences around the world.
+Just recently, a multi-national film titled 10,000 Nights In The Jungle opened the Un Certain Regard section at Cannes.
+As interest in Onoda grows, I feel even more driven to make Searching for Onoda—a film that challenges the glorification of war and gives voice to those who were never asked to tell their side.

-The fact that Onoda was willing to meet with me, before his passing, indicates the beginnings of a reconciliation.
-I believe this documentary will open the discussion again for a formal apology and acknowledgment of the war crimes committed by Onoda on the people of Lubang Island.
+The fact that Onoda agreed to meet with me before he passed suggests the beginnings of a long-overdue reconciliation.
+I believe Searching for Onoda can reopen the conversation around a formal apology and recognition of the war crimes committed on Lubang Island.

 In a recent article about the Cannes premiere of Onoda (Dir.
 Arthur Harari), the writer notes that at the 2021 "pandemiCannes, where "Onoda" opened the Un Certain Regard section, and where elite audiences reportedly continue to carry on as if things were normal by flouting mask rules, this portrait of a man who chose to shut out the outside world had an eerie resonance."